-Almost every day more and more of our world turns to technology and digital solution to complex problems.
+Almost every day more and more of our world turns to technology and digital solutions to solve complex problems.
 The continued dominance of Big Data ensures the need for data mining, whilst the continued drive and demand for smart machines means that machine learning is far from a dying trend.

 Data mining helps businesses analyze and understand trends from large datasets to gain insight and make better business decisions.
 However, simply analyzing historical data may not be the answer for some companies, machine learning allows data scientists to teach computers to learn, evolve, and adapt through algorithms, to continuously analyze large amounts of data and resolve the issues automatically.
 Essentially distilling vital, accurate insights on an ongoing basis, rather than taking massive sets of data and retroactively spotting trends and patterns.

 Which offers the most potential, you may wonder?
 There is no clean-cut answer, ideally, organizations would need to implement both the techniques rationally, data mining for problem identification and machine learning for obtaining an accurate solution.
 In the nutshell, both technologies succeed in achieving change that enables automation in every task whilst minimizing human involvement.